camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/50-custom-extensions/20-camunda-attributes.html.md

   <tr>
     <th>Description</th>
     <td>
-      The attribute specifies a collection where for each element an instance will created, see <a href="ref:#tasks-task-markers-multiple-instance">Multiple Instance</a> for more information.
+      The attribute specifies a collection, where for each element, an instance will be created.
+See <a href="ref:#tasks-task-markers-multiple-instance">Multiple Instance</a> for more information.
     </td>
   </tr>
   <tr>